kevinwlu/dsd/Nexys-4-DDR/Lab-2/README.md

 Build a four-digit (16-bit) counter to display its value on 7-segment displays (See Section 9.1 Seven-Segment Display of the refenece manual https://reference.digilentinc.com/_media/reference/programmable-logic/nexys-a7/nexys-a7_rm.pdf)

-### 1. Create a new Vivado RTL project called hex4counter
+### 1. Create a new RTL project called hex4counter in Vivado Quick Start

 * Click 'Add Files' then add leddec.srcs/sources_1/new/leddec.vhd